Who We Are – The People Behind Casa Loltún

 10

-The apartment house has been newly built Properties in Mérida are typically narrow and deep.
-I've seen houses 3m wide on a lot 40m long.
-Therefore, we decided to build the apartment house at the back end of the property and to create a garden and pool area in between.
+The apartment house was newly built from the ground up.
+Properties in Mérida are typically long and narrow – I’ve seen lots just 3 meters wide and over 40 meters deep.
+So we placed the apartment building at the very back and created a garden and pool area in between.

-Each apartment has a queen sized bed, a seating area, a kitchenette and a bathroom with shower.
-A nice feature: The showers have a narrow window with a protected view to the outside.
-All floors were equipped with pasta tiles.
+Each apartment features a queen-sized bed, a cozy seating area, a kitchenette, and a bathroom with a walk-in shower.
+A nice detail: the showers have a slim window with a private, screened view outside.
+All floors are finished with classic pasta tiles.

 11

-What is the most important thing in a tropical setting?
-You can't go wrong with air conditioning, but a pool is also part of it.
-The pool was dug out old-school with shovel and pickaxe.
-Right next to it we built a sun deck with a large roof.
+What’s the most important thing in a tropical climate?
+Air conditioning is a must, of course – but let’s be honest, a pool makes all the difference.
+Ours was dug the old-school way: with shovels and pickaxes.
+Next to it, we built a sun deck with a large shaded roof.

 Interior Design